An unforgettable journey around the monuments of antiquity – Pyramid of Giza, Temple of Amon, Parthenon, Colosseum and Hagia Sophia.

 Following a chronological order, the course will begin with the historical, artistic and cultural explanation of the base style of construction, followed by the analysis of the monument, its history and architect.
 This way the participant will be provided with the necessary contents to understand the building as well as its architectural surroundings.

 Who takes this Course?

-This course is intended for those who wish to begin to build a basis of knowledge concerning architecture and tourism or deepen their interests (professionals who are engaged in activities related to History and Art History, Museography, Conservation and Restoration, Tourism professionals and all interested in the subject).
+This course is intended for those who wish to begin to build a basis of knowledge concerning architecture and tourism or deepen their interests (professionals who are engaged in activities related to History and Art History, Museography, Conservation and Restoration, Tourism professionals.

 No access requirements

 At the end of the course, a training certificate will be issued.
 Know more.

 We are a training entity certified by DGERT – Training Entity Certificate No. 1800/2015 – so the certificate has international validity.

 The course price (a single payment) includes all content, assessment and certificate.
 The value is exempt from VAT under paragraph 10 of Article 9 of the CIVA.

 The course is organized in parts or modules in order to facilitate the learning sequence.
 However, you can freely browse the entire course without any restrictions 24 hours a day, according to your interests and your own work method.

 You can consult here the Rules of Operation of Online Courses